tigera-solutions/install-calico-on-aks/README.md

   Once all three policies are applied, the `netshoot` POD should be able to get response from the `open-nginx` cluster service.

 ### `Calico Enterprise` demo scenario

+>Calico Enterprise demo scenario can be used only in Calico Enteprise clusters as it uses enterprise features.

 - Deploy sample application.